browserengineering/book/book/visual-effects.md

 Observe that the letters near the corner are cut off to maintain a sharp rounded edge.
-That's clipping; without the `overflow: clip` property these letters would instead be fully drawn, like we saw in Figure 1.
+That's clipping; without the `overflow: clip` property these letters would instead be fully drawn.

 Counterintuitively, we'll implement clipping using blending modes.
 We'll make a new surface (the mask), draw a rounded rectangle into it,